UCL-NT/SNE-repo/README.md

 ### -Ready for these files-
   + Functional-defined network: excel file including the functional-defined networks and corresponding AAL parcels (see network_AALindex.xlsx)
-  + PCA scores: excel file including all PCA factors and scores of each participant (see PCA_factors.xlsx)
+  + Behavioural scores: excel file including all tested behvaioural scores of each participant (see behaviour_Speech.xlsx)
   + Lesion volume: excel file including lesion volume of each participant (see control.xlsx)
   + All quantified outputs from Lesion Quantification Toolkit under Matlab